SQL Server stored procedure if exists update else insert

 In the previous section, we understand how to create a stored procedure to check an existing record using an email field in SQL server 2019.
 Now, let’s take the example of social media websites and applications.

-• To sign-up on such websites, it also uses contact numbers as a unique field.
+• It also uses contact numbers as a unique field to sign up on such websites.

-• And this contact number can also represent the unique record in the table.
+• This contact number can also represent the unique record in the table.

 • Now, let’s create a stored procedure that checks the existence of a record using email and contact fields.

-• And perform the update or insert operation based upon the existence of the record.
+• And perform the update or insert operation based on the existence of the record.

 Sample profile table in SQL Server example

-Now, we are going to create a stored procedure that will check the existence of a record based upon email and contact number.
+Now, we will create a stored procedure that will check the existence of a record based on email and contact number.
 The complete script of the stored procedure is given below.

 CREATE PROCEDURE usp_InsertProfileData